AI-Driven Biomarker Detection in Medical Diagnostics

 A system for detecting dielectric changes in matter using microwave scattering, machine learning, and big data to detect diseases like stroke.
 The system involves collecting microwave scattering data from an array, analyzing it with a learning device, comparing results to imaging, and iteratively improving the learning.
 The learning uses correlations between microwave and imaging to predict disease states.
 It leverages big data to learn disease signatures from scattering.
 This provides a cheap, portable, scalable alternative to traditional imaging for rapid, intelligent diagnostics using microwaves.

-6. AI-Based Automatic Pathology Detection and Quantification in Medical Imaging
+12. AI-Based System for Unsupervised Detection and Quantification of Pathological Patterns in Medical Imaging Scans

 National Jewish Health, 2024